bannerImage.png

 • Dividends on VCT shares are tax-free

 Of note, gains from other assets can't be rolled into purchasing VCT shares.
-Similar to the points in relation to EIS and SEIS, it would be wise to seek advance assurance from HMRC prior to any investment decision.
+Similar to the points in relation to EIS and SEIS, it would be wise to seek advanced assurance from HMRC if it is available, prior to any investment decision.

 Other tax efficient investments